serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 Conclusion
 ==========

-I'm still not satisfied with the tog engine: it's relatively slow, not as accurate as I'd like it to be, and it's just a type checker: another (simpler) type engine is used to generate the actual C++ code.
-That's a lot of not very enthusiast concluding remarks, but...
+I'm still not satisfied with the tog engine.
+It's relatively slow, not as accurate as I'd like it to be, and is basically a type checker; another (simpler) type engine is used to generate the actual C++ code.
+That's a lot of not very enthusiastic concluding remarks, but...
 I'm French :-)

-On the good side, I happened to learn a *lot* about typing, about Python, while developing this.
-And Pythran is in a much better shape now, much more usable, easier to maintain too, so that was worth the code :-)
+On the good side, while developing this, I happened to learn a *lot* about typing and Python.
+Pythran is in a much better shape now: much more usable and easier to maintain too, so that was definitely worth the code :-)

 Acknowledgments